oroinc/documentation/commerce/business_intelligence/business_intelligence_dashboard_widgets/index.rst

 - Hover over the |IcDashboard| in the main menu and click the dashboard name.

   .. image:: /user_guide/img/business_intelligence/dashboards_3.png
+     :width: 20%
+     :alt: Switch to a dashboard by clicking the dashboard name

 - Toggle dashboards in the header of the Dashboard page.